 I have driven through Bluff about a dozen times in the past decade always noting its charm but never stopping.
 Last night we pulled into the Cottonwood RV Park and immediately settled into the peace and quiet of the small historic community.
 Our long drive up from Arizona was rewarded with a fabulous roast beef sandwich assembled on warm fry bread served up at the Twin Rocks Cafe.
 This meal was big enough to share.

-Although our stay in Bluff was short, it enhanced our Ramble Dog experiences and has been logged as a place to visit again.
+Although our stay in Bluff was short, it enhanced our Ramble Dog experience and has been logged as a place to visit again.